hbctraining/Peak_analysis_workshop/README.md

 ### Learning Objectives
- * Understand peak data and different file formats generated from peak calling algorithms
+ * Describe peak data and different file formats generated from peak calling algorithms
  * Assess various metrics used to assess the quality of peak calls
  * Compare peak calls across samples within a dataset
  * Create visualizations to evaluat peak annotations